Sometimes it seems as though your dog can (and will) eat anything–except his own food.

-It seems as though most dogs can and will eat anything, anytime – expect their own meals.
-A lot of dog owners think that their dog stopped eating dry food because he is bored with it and that he is looking for more diversity in his diet.
-This, however, is not always the case.
+A lot of owners think that their dog stopped eating his dry food because he’s bored with it, or that he’s looking for more diversity in his diet.
+This is simply not true.

-The truth is that dogs are certainly capable of eating the same food every day, provided that it is tasty and fulfills their nutritional needs.
-However, when your dog is given table scraps (or too many treats), it not only increases his chances of developing obesity, but it also makes him a picky eater.
+The truth is that dogs are certainly capable of eating the same food every day, provided that it’s tasty and fulfills their nutritional needs.
+However, when your dog is given table scraps or too many treats, it not only increases his chances of developing obesity but also makes him a picky eater.

-Fortunately, you can eliminate your dog’s tendency to display finicky eating behaviors.
-Keep in mind that there are several different methods for doing this and some will work better than others.
+Fortunately, you can eliminate your dog’s tendency to display finicky eating behaviors, but keep in mind that there are several different methods for doing this and some will work better than others.

-Before you set out to make changes in order to make your picky dog eat again, the first thing you need to do is check his health to be sure he is feeling well.
-Be aware that the following medical conditions can mess with your dog’s eating habits:
+Before you set out to make changes in order to make your picky dog eat again, the first thing you need to do is check his health to be sure he’s feeling well.

 It usually takes a couple of days until your dog returns to normal.
-In the meantime, be sure that you keep him hydrated and give your vet a call if the symptoms last for more than twenty-four hours.
+In the meantime, keep him hydrated and give your vet a call if the symptoms last for more than 24 hours.

 If your dog is having problems with his teeth or in his mouth, it can make it hard for him to eat his food.
-Visit your vet so he can examine your dog’s mouth for gingivitis, sores, and broken teeth.
-Also, do not forget to use teeth cleaning treats to maintain good oral health.
+Visit your vet so he can examine your dog for gingivitis, sores, and broken teeth.
+Also, don’t forget to use dog teeth cleaning treats to maintain good oral health.

-Older dogs are prone to developing a decreased sense of smell (as well as dental problems), but they may also experience joint pain, which makes it difficult for them to make the walk to their food bowl.
+Older dogs are prone to developing a decreased sense of smell, but they may also experience joint pain, which can make it difficult for them to make the walk to their food bowl.

 In case your dog is suffering from joint pain, you need to have him checked.
 Your vet can provide you with medicine and other treatments to decrease your dog’s pain and increase his appetite.
-You can also take simple steps right now to ease your dog’s arthritis symptoms.
+You can also take simple steps right now to ease your dog’s arthritis symptoms at home.